ADITYAS1000/E-commerce-Website/README.md

-  4. Extract the **ShopXperience.zip** and install db-scripts, frontend, backend accordingly as per the provided video "**How to run the code.mp4**" and run the browser with URL
+  4. Extract the **ShopXperience.zip** and install db-scripts, frontend, backend accordingly as per the provided video [How to run code](https://drive.google.com/file/d/1a2LjAokDrSaUpjhDL99WM3Sg8uTeRarF/view?usp=sharing)  and run the browser with URL

 ```
 URL: https://localhost:4200